 Best Valued Communities

-In 1990 the Keystone Foundation, later, the Keystone Partnership, was founded to provide fundraising and community development services to support of Keystone's mission.
-Janet Nanorta served as the Partnership's first Board Chairman and Ann Moffitt continues to serve as the Partnership's founding director.
+In 1990 the Keystone Foundation, later the Keystone Partnership, was founded to provide fundraising and community development services to support of Keystone's mission.
+Janet Nanorta served as the Partnership's first Board Chairman.

 In 1990 Ray Gagne and Dennis Felty met at Dr. Wolfensberger's Moral Coherency conference in Holyoke, Massachusetts.
 Ray and Dennis had a discussion about Ray coming to work for Keystone as an educator, teaching and lecturing about his experiences living in an institution.
 In his ten years as an educator with Keystone, Ray had a profound impact on many people, helping them to better understand the life experiences and capacity of people experiencing severe disabilities.
 Ray passed away in March 2001.
 Ray will be missed by all who knew him.
 Ray's life story, a biography written in 1985, preserves his experiences and insights for those who will come after him.